 So how do you know if your camshaft will be taken as a core for rebuild?

 There are several things to look for, including the straightness of the camshaft, the wear on the lobes, and the case hardening depth.
-Regardless of whether you're looking for a new or remanufactured camshaft, it's always worthwhile to know if yours can be rebuilt.
+Regardless of whether you're looking for a new or remanufactured camshaft, it's always worthwhile to know so you can save money on your diesel repair.

 As previously mentioned, a rebuilder will check for the following things before accepting a camshaft as a rebuildable core:

 - Is the wear on the lobes excessive?
 Slight wear won't prevent a cam from being rebuilt, but extreme wear can.

-Once a camshaft has been deemed safe to rebuild, it can go through the remanufacturing process, which involves two main stages welding and regrinding.
+Once a camshaft has been deemed safe to rebuild, it can go through the remanufacturing process.
+This process involves two main stages: welding and regrinding.
 To read about these in more detail, visit our earlier blog, The Camshaft Reconditioning Process.